-IldptatsRemTablesAgeouts-The number of times the complete set of information advertised by a particular MSAP has been deleted from tables contained in lldpRemoteSystemsData and lldpExtensions objects because the information timeliness interval has expired.
+IldptatsRemTablesAgeouts-The number of times the complete set of information advertised by a particular MSAP has been deleted from tables contained in IldpRemoteSystemsData and IldpExtensions objects because the information timeliness interval has expired.

-44 pimNeighborLoss pimNeighborUp ipmr Time This trap is sent when an adjacency with a neighbor is lost.
+44 pimNeighborLoss pimNeighborUp Time ipmr This trap is sent when an adjacency with a neighbor is lost.
 The notification is generated when the neighbor timer expires, and the router has no other neighbors on the same interface with the same IP version and a lower IP address than itself.
-The notification is generated whenever the PIM NeighborLoss Count is incremented, subject to the rate limit specified by the PIM Neighbor Loss NotificationPeriod. pim NeighborUpTime-The time since this PIM neighbor (last) became a neighbor of the local router.
-45 pimInvalidRegister PimGroupMapp ipmr ingPimMode pimInvalidRegi sterAddressT This trap is sent when an invalid PIM Register message is received. ype pimInvalidRegi sterOrigin The notification is generated whenever the PIM Invalid Register Message Reveived pimInvalidRegi counter is incremented, subject to sterGroup pimInvalidRegi the rate limit specified by the Invalid Register sterRp NotificationPeriod.
+The notification is generated whenever the PIM NeighborLoss Count is incremented, subject to the rate limit specified by the PIM Neighbor Loss NotificationPeriod. pim NeighborUpTime-The time since thi is PIM neighbor (last)) became a n eighbor of the local router.
+45 pimInvalidRegister PimGroupMapp ingPimMode pimInvalidRegi sterAddressT ipmr This trap is sent when an invalid PIM Register message is received. ype pimInvalidRegi The notification is generated whenever the PIM Invalid sterOrigin pimInvalidRegi Register Message Reveived counter is incremented, subject to sterGroup the rate limit specified by the pimInvalidRegi Invalid Register sterRp NotificationPeriod.